node-cache/node-cache/README.md

 `0` = unlimited
 - `checkperiod`: *(default: `600`)* The period in seconds, as a number, used for the automatic delete check interval.
 `0` = no periodic check.
-**Note:** If you use `checkperiod > 0` you script will not exit at the end, because a internal timeout will allways be active.
+**Note:** If you use `checkperiod > 0` you script will not exit at the end, because a internal timeout will always be active.

 ```js
 var NodeCache = require( "node-cache" );